 What time/when will my delivery be made?

-Contact your local store you purchased through/ Allocated who can arrange a collection and refund.
+Contact your local store you purchased through/ Allocated who can arrange this for you.

 How long is my product guaranteed for?